Generic Name: pilocarpine (pye-loe-KAR-peen)

 Brand Name: Examples include Isopto Carpine and Piloptic

-Pilocarpine drops is used for:
+Pilocarpine drops are used for:

 Treating certain types of glaucoma (increased pressure in the eye) alone or in combination with other medicines.
 It may also be used to reverse the effects of other medicines used during eye surgeries or examinations.
 It may also be used for other conditions as determined by your doctor.

-Pilocarpine drops is a direct-acting miotic.
+Pilocarpine drops are a direct-acting miotic.
 It works by lowering the fluid pressure inside the eyeball by increasing fluid drainage from the eyeball.
 It also causes the pupils to constrict or get smaller (miosis).